 How will my child learn about the Zones of Regulation?

-We will be introducing the Zones through discrete teaching lessons and through our PSHE curriculum.
+The Zones of Regulation are taught through discrete teaching lessons and through our wider curriculum.
 We will also be using the Zones language as part of daily school life so all staff will be referring to them, not just their class teacher.
+For example, as the children are reading, they might talk about the character’s feelings and which Zone they are in.

 Some children might prefer not to use the ‘Zones language’ but label the emotions directly – this is fine and encouraged!